theforeman/forklift/docs/production.md

 This will show a list of boxes by type and OS.
 For example, at the time of this documentation both Foreman 1.12 and Katello 3.1 had been released.
 Thus, when doing a status I see, for example:

 ```
-centos6-foreman-nightly   not created (libvirt)
 centos7-foreman-nightly                 not created (libvirt)
-centos6-katello-nightly   not created (libvirt)
-centos6-capsule-nightly   not created (libvirt)
 centos7-katello-nightly                 not created (libvirt)
-centos7-capsule-nightly   not created (libvirt)
-centos7-foreman-1.12      not created (libvirt)
+centos7-foreman-proxy-nightly           not created (libvirt)
-centos7-katello-3.1       not created (libvirt)
+centos7-foreman-1.16                    not created (libvirt)
-centos7-capsule-3.1       not created (libvirt)
+centos7-katello-3.4                     not created (libvirt)
 ```

-This indicates that both Foreman and Katello nightly (our unstable releases) are available as well as production installations on Centos 7 boxes of Foreman 1.12, Katello 3.1 and a Katello Capsule 3.1.
-To fire up a Katello 3.1:
+This indicates that both Foreman and Katello nightly (our unstable releases) are available as well as production installations on Centos 7 boxes of Foreman, Katello and a Foreman Proxy.
+To fire up a Katello 3.4:

 Start the installation for CentOS 7:

-    vagrant up centos7-katello-3.1
+    vagrant up centos7-katello-3.4

 This will create a libvirt based virtual machine running the Katello server on CentOS.